Daniel-Xu0/Building-a-Chess-Engine/README.md

 # Building-a-Chess-Engine

-My attempt at building a chess engine using alpha-beta pruning
+My first attempt at building a chess engine using alpha-beta pruning